-Reply online: AILNZ.co.nz/Request Reply by telephone: (09) 320 3031 in New Zealand
+Reply online: AILNZ.co.nz/Request Reply by telephone: (09) 320 3031

 Please note: To qualify for the \$10,000 of additional ADB coverage, an AlL representative must visit you, obtain an enrollment form and collect premium for the first year.
 You may renew annually for \$5.